Waller Lansden Dortch & Davis

 Waller Lansden Dortch & Davis, LLP (often simply Waller) is a large U.S. law firm in Nashville, Tennessee with other offices in the Southern United States.

 History

-As the oldest law firm in Nashville, Waller traces its roots back to the Nashville, Tennessee firm of Pitts & McConnico, founded in April 1905 in Nashville, Tennessee by John Pitts and K.T.
+As the oldest law firm in Nashville, Waller traced its roots back to the Nashville, Tennessee firm of Pitts & McConnico, founded in April 1905 in Nashville, Tennessee by John Pitts and K.T.
 McConnico.
 McConnico was one of the attorneys who represented the state when John T. Scopes filed an appeal with the Tennessee Supreme Court of his famous conviction in the Scopes Monkey Trial for teaching evolution in a public school.

 The current firm, headquartered in Nashville City Center, is the result of growth and a series of mergers with firms throughout the Southern United States.
 The firm maintains additional offices in Tennessee, Alabama and Texas.
 The firm's early growth resulted from its handling of about 90 percent of the corporate securities work in Tennessee in 1950 through its relationships with Equitable Securities Company and J.C.
 Bradford & Co.

+On March 1, 2023, Waller completed a combination with Holland & Knight LLP.
+As a result of the combination, Holland & Knight will have nearly 2,000 attorneys in 34 offices across the United States and internationally.

+Following the deal, the Nashville office of Holland & Knight has more than 200 attorneys.

+Holland & Knight is ranked 26th on The American Lawyer's AmLaw 200 for 2025, with a gross revenue of $2.043 billion.
+They also rank 31st globally in the 2024 Global 200 survey.